 The courses end with a celebration.
 On completion of the poetry course, pupils own poems are published in school booklets while the best poems make the nominated poet booklet.
 Each school has a poet of the year and the best poet is crowned FutureZone poet laureate of the year.
 The Writing through Film course draws to a close with pupils collaborating to make their own film.
 The Writing through Art course ends with the memorable pupils visits to Kenwood House for them to see the paintings they’ve studied and a celebration morning where the pupils’ own art is displayed in the famous house.

-You can see examples of pupils’ responses to the 2020/21 projects via the blog:
+You can see our 22/23 blog evolve with examples of pupils’ responses to the projects via:

 The collaborative learning projects are designed to provide pupils with an opportunity for in-depth study and exploration of the Arts.
 It is hoped pupils will develop their understanding of and enthusiasm for, often overlooked, areas of the curriculum.
 The projects are designed to stimulate speaking and listening helping to enhance pupils’ oracy and confidence in their own opinions and views.
 The focus of the arts and the sustained discussion provide a platform for pupils to develop their writing.
 The blog provides an opportunity for peer to peer assessment as well as linking school and home life.

 The poems are all so different and really make you think.
 They are like riddles or puzzles that you have to solve so you can get the message.
 I didn’t think I liked poetry but now I love it